When you’ve shopped for sunscreen, you have probably noticed products with very high sun protection factor (SPF) ratings.

 Dr. Jaliman also points out that the SPF count tells a consumer nothing about UVA light which also causes skin cancer and causes sun damage to the skin.

-The other problem with using high SPF values is many people will not reapply their sunscreen, and higher SPF means more chemicals.
+Dr. Jaliman also points out that another problem with using high SPF values is many people will not reapply their sunscreen, and higher SPF means more chemicals.
 “The recommendations are that you reapply sunscreen every two hours.
-The other problem is many choose, for example, SPF 70 and it may not block both UVA and UVB rays, and the sunscreen is loaded with chemicals to produce a high SPF factor.
+The other problem is many choose, for example, SPF 70 and it may not block both UVA and UVB rays, and the sunscreen is loaded with chemicals to produce a high SPF factor.”

 Why the FDA will get rid of high SPF numbers